 Having a protocol and resources is important, but preparation and repetition through training is the true key element for giving your people confidence and lowering their crisis response times.
 What does this look like?
 Protocol reviews, crisis management team training, active shooter drills, first aid certification, and so forth.

 Many factors will determine the right partner(s).
-Factors such as if your program is domestic or international, if you have to work with unions, venue security coordination and the program scale all must be factored in when developing a solid Emergency Management Plan.
+Factors such as domestic or international programs, union contracts, venue security coordination, and the program scale all must be factored in when developing a solid emergency management plan.
 By identifying these factors, you’ll be able to understand which partner is right for your plan.

 If you want help building your security plan, let us know—we can help!